amitshekhariitbhu/RxJava2-Android-Samples/README.md

 ## How to use RxJava 2 in Android Application
 ## How to migrate from RxJava 1.0 to RxJava 2.0
+## How to use RxJava 3 in Android Application [Check here](https://github.com/MindorksOpenSource/RxJava3-Android-Examples)

 ### This project is for :
 * who is migrating to RxJava 2